Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Deligne--Mostow orbifolds

 By \cite[Thm.\ 3.1(v)]{Deraux}, there is a holomorphic retraction $f : \calO_{\mu_3} \to \calO_{\mu_1}$ induced by a forgetful map.
 Clearly the restriction of $f$ to $\calO_{\mu_2}$ is a retraction of it onto $\calO_{\mu_1}$.
 These give all the desired examples.

 \begin{rem} Notice that our lattice $\Gam$ is not necessarily congruence arithmetic, since the initial Deligne--Mostow lattice $\Gam_\mu$ might not be congruence arithmetic.
-One can often show that the quotient $\calO_{\Sig \mu}$ of $\calO_\mu$ by a certain symmetric group is the quotient of the ball by a maximal arithmetic lattice, which is then congruence arithmetic (see \cite{StoverDM}).
-However, we were not able to find an example for which the map $\calO_\mu \to \calO_\nu$ descends to $\calO_{\Sig \mu}$.
-In particular, for $n = 3$, we do not know that the families $\{M_j\}$ in Theorem \ref{thm:CongruenceGrowth} are necessarily congruence arithmetic, though we suspect that such examples exist. \end{rem}
+One can often show that the quotient $\calO_{\Sig \mu}$ of $\calO_\mu$ by a certain symmetric group is the quotient of the ball by a maximal arithmetic lattice, which is then congruence arithmetic.
+Our noncompact example in dimension $2$ used to construct the tower $\{C_j\}$ also has the property that the map $\calO_\mu \to \calO_\nu$ descends to $\calO_{\Sig \mu}$.
+For $n = 3$, we do not know that the families $\{M_j\}$ in Theorem \ref{thm:CongruenceGrowth} are necessarily congruence arithmetic, though we suspect that such examples exist. \end{rem}

 \begin{rem} Unfortunately, this result is not optimal for $n = 3$, as Cossetta proved the lower bound $\mathrm{vol}(M_j)^{\frac{1}{4}}$ for the growth of $b_1$ \cite{Cossutta}.
 It would be interesting to see if a more subtle use of fibrations over curves could meet, or beat, that bound. \end{rem}